MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-CLI.md

 ## `teamsfx add`

-The following table lists diffetent features to your Teams application along with their descrition.
+The following table lists different features to your Teams application along with their descrition.

 | Command | Description |
 |:----------------  |:-------------|